We get asked hundreds of questions from teachers and key decision makers about our trips. Below are some of the more frequently asked questions.

 A. Unfortunately, deposits are not refundable as they will have been put towards supplier payments.
-Deposits can be transferred to another traveller.
+Deposits can be transferred to another traveller (dependent on timing).
 All schools should ensure participants have travel insurance to ensure that those who drop out due to medical reasons are covered.

 Q. Will a change in numbers affect the cost?

 A. Change in numbers might change the cost per student as fixed costs such as transport, tour managers and guides will be shared between less or more students.
 Generally, the more students you have the lower the price will be.

 Q. Will the cost go up if the currency changes?

 A. At Educating Adventures we try to do all in our power to protect you against fluctuations in the currency rates.
 However, up until the deposit is paid, if there are significant fluctuations in currency exchange rates we might have to change the price to reflect this.
 As soon as you pay the deposit and we’ve confirmed the flights Educating Adventures will hedge the currency protecting you against any future fluctuations in the exchange rates.

 A. Yes nearly all our trips include all tips to the guides, drivers, restaurants and everything we organise – occasionally we might not be able to pre pay the tips due to the nature of the tour, but this will be made clear in our documentation.
 Most of our tours have Tour Managers who would manage this for you.

 A. We will work with you as far as possible to come up with a deposit schedule that works.
 The first and final payments are the least flexible as we have to work around supplier deadlines.

 Q. If someone can’t go can I find a replacement?

 A. Yes, you can usually replace students free of charge up until the time of ticketing (approx. 6 weeks before travel).
 Even after ticketing, it can be possible to swap students but usually, there would be fees involved.
 We’ll do whatever we can to help.